 Include a completed Traditional License Restricted Data Security Plan Checklist for each workstation, in .pdf format

 - For Networked Workstations:

-- A completed HRS-RDA User Tracking Spreadsheet, in .xlsx format
+Include a completed HRS-RDA User Tracking Spreadsheet, in .xlsx format.

 - Institutional Federalwide Assurance (FWA) Number